robo-ai/roboai-python-sdk/robo_nlu/README.md

 model = client.model()
 ```

-The instantiation above implies that you want to create a new nlu model intance.
+The instantiation above implies that you want to create a new nlu model instance.
 If a model instance already exists and you need to access it, you simply pass the model UUID, as an argument to the previous method:

 ```python
 model=client.model('ad6602c0-96e1-4eb6-a953-196ed7cb10e7')